farrantch/Pipes/README.md

    - Inline policies
    - YAML support?
    - Ability to have master pipeline in separate account than CICD account
-   - Ability for pipelines to self update
+   - Ability for child pipelines to self update?
+   - Add optional pipeline scanning step